How to Create a Code of Conduct for Youth Sports

 Even in the best-run leagues, a few bad incidents can spoil a whole season.
 For some sports organizations, poor behavior is threatening the future of competition.
 Consider this fact: An estimated 80 percent of high school sports officials quit before their third year.

-1. Create Codes of Conduct for Parents and Athletes
+1. Example Codes of Conduct for Parents and Athletes

 Good behavior by everyone helps ensure a positive sports experience for every athlete.
 That’s why many leagues have codes of conduct (CoC) for both parents and players.